victoraldir/crossplane-lab/README.md

 ## Crossplane LAB
-Just a bunck of helm charts and templates to play with Crossplane and Upbound.
+Just a bunch of helm charts and templates to play with Crossplane and Upbound.